- Apply Now

 Graduate students in online programs at EIU are charged the in-state tuition rate for all courses, making this degree an affordable option for everyone.

-The chart below summarizes the relevant fees for this program published on the College of Continuing Education website.
+The chart below summarizes the relevant fees for this program published on the School of Extended Learning Website.

 |Textbook Rental Fee:||$9.75 per credit hour|